dmihovch/raspberry-pie/README.md

 This means that users can link their programs against this library to test and develop without the hassle of the actual hardware, and then link the same program against the Libsense library in order to test and develop on the pi itself.
-At the moment, I do believe the library is POSIX compliant, but sadly(?)
+I do believe the library is POSIX compliant, but sadly(?)
 I haven't figured out (and probably won't) Windows compatibility.
 If anybody would like to port the library to Windows, go right ahead.